Perilex

-Perilex is the trade name for an approved indoor three-phase electric power connector system used in Germany, the Netherlands and Sweden.
+Perilex is the trade name for an approved indoor five-pin three-phase electric power connector system used in Germany, the Netherlands and Sweden.
 It has mostly been superseded by the IEC 60309 system used throughout Europe.

 There are two variants, a more common 16 A version and a rarely used 25 A version.
-The connectors are equipped with protective earth (PE), a neutral conductor (N) and three phase conductors (L1, L2, L3; formerly: R, S, T).
+The connectors are equipped with five pins for protective earth (PE), a neutral conductor (N) and three phase conductors (L1, L2, L3; formerly: R, S, T).
 As the German industrial standard VDE 0100 prescribed the phase sequence for all types of three-phase connectors in a way incompatible with the original Perilex pinout, the R and T connectors may have been swapped.
 The PE socket protrudes slightly in order to give PE "first mate, last break" characteristics.
 In order to distinguish the variants, the 16 A version has a horizontal PE pin, whereas it is vertical in the 25 A variant.

 In Germany, Perilex connectors have been standardised by DIN.
 The 16 A version is DIN 49445 (socket) and DIN 49446 (plug) and the 25 A version is DIN 49447 (socket) and DIN 49448 (plug).
-It replaced an earlier flat 4-pin connector (3 phases and neutral) that was standardized in DIN 49450 / DIN 49451.
+For indoor use at max 25A, it replaced an earlier (interwar period) flat oval-shaped 4-pin connector (3 phases and protective earth) that was standardized in DIN 49450 / DIN 49451. for up to 100A.
+These oval plugs could get damaged, accidentally or intentionally in order to try reversing the rotation direction of a motor like those with older 3-pin connectors, thus they were considered a peril that needed to be eliminated by a better system.
+The Perilex range was introduced in 1951 by supplier Busch-Jaeger and came in common use in the 1960s when electric stoves became popular.
+The oval system was removed in West Germany from 1974 until 1980, replaced by the IEC 60309 system, but use continued in East Germany even after reunification, mainly in farms.